schellingb/dosbox-pure/README.md

 ### Rewind support
 Using the core option `Save States Support`, rewinding can be enabled.
 Keep in mind that rewind support comes at a high performance cost.

+### Shared system shells (like Windows 3)
+If DOSBox Pure finds any `.DOSZ` zip files in the `system` directory of the frontend, they will get listed in the start menu under a sub-menu with the name `[ Run System Shell ]`.

+When a shell is selected, DOSBox Pure will underlay the content of the shell's DOSZ zip file as the base of the file system of the C: drive.
+This way, one installation of (for example) Windows 3.1 can be used for multiple games, keeping the Windows installation and games in separate ZIP files.

+On startup it will look for any of the following files to automatically start the shell:
+- C:\WINDOWS.BAT
+- C:\AUTOEXEC.BAT
+- C:\WINDOWS\WIN.COM

 ### Booter games
 When loading a ZIP file which contains a floppy or hard-disk image or loading such a disk image directly,